 The cake resembles a trifle more than anything (especially when you make it in a trifle dish like I did—ha!), but I just love the idea of this Easy Punch Bowl Cake.

 We’ll take a few shortcuts to keep it extra easy: boxed cake mix, instant pudding to create the custard, canned fruit, and whipped topping.
+It comes together into a fruity, creamy, flavorful dessert with lots of flavors and textures.

 Jump to: